Vyral/base-template/_posts/2018-10-15-need-a-home-loan-approval-heres-what-youll-need.md

 How do these factors affect your chances of approval?
 Today, you’ll find your answers.
 You will typically need:

-1. Employment by the same company for at least 2 years
+1. Employment by the same company for at least two years
 2. $4,000 to $6,000 in savings
 3. A credit score of at least 620